RonitSamaddar/RuleConstrainedNetworks/Data/Heart disease UCI/README.md

 #########################################################################

-The heart disease dataset contains 13 attributes for each datasample  to  predict  whether  a  person  has  heart  disease  or  not(14th  attribute).
+The heart disease dataset contains 13 attributes for each data sample  to  predict  whether  a  person  has  heart  disease  or  not(14th  attribute).

 The heart.csv file has 303 data samples.